Sehar-Sheikh/E-commerce-Laravel-Project/README.md

 Website Home page:
 ![alt text](Home.png)

-You can find all the project's demo images in the public folder.
+<b>You can find all the project's demo images in the public folder.</b>